Skip to Content

 Before you go to an RV Show

 This is a big purchase, likely to be $20,000, $30,000 or more, so it’s a good idea have financing lined up in advance.
-Dealers offer financing at competitive rates, sometimes bargain rates, but you should be ready with your own for comparison.
+Dealers offer financing at competitive rates, sometimes bargain rates, but you should be ready with your own.

 Make a list of what you need in your recreational vehicle and set priorities.
 Everything is a compromise.
-You won’t always get what you want, but you can come close.
+You won’t always get what you want for the price you’re willing to pay, but you can come close.

 You should also have a storage plan before you buy.
 Know your zoning laws, and check prices of storage lots if you can’t park your new RV at home.
 Storage can be a major expense and may actually cost more than your monthly RV loan payments.